CTSRD-CHERI/cheribuild/README.md

 and install into `~/cheri/output`.
 However, these directories are all configurable (see below for details).

 If you would like to see what the script would do run it with the `--pretend` or `-p` option.
 For even more detail you can also pass `--verbose` or `-v`.

-**NOTE**: Currently, you will need to run this script on a FreeBSD system if you would like to build CheriBSD.
-All the other steps work on other operating systems but you will have to copy the CheriBSD files from a FreeBSD system.
-It is also possible to run this script on a remote FreeBSD host by using the `remote-cheribuild.py` script that is included in this repository:
+It is also possible to run this script on a remote host by using the `remote-cheribuild.py` script that is included in this repository:
-`remote-cheribuild.py my.freebsd.server [options] <targets...>` will run this script on `my.freebsd.server`.
+`remote-cheribuild.py my.remote.server [options] <targets...>` will run this script on `my.remote.server`.

 # Usage